 Stamina Air Rower is still from the same manufacturer as the previous machine but instead of featuring a hydraulic mechanism, it creates the resistance by applying a good deal of air pressure.
 While the rower and sliding seat are very smooth in motion, the machine makes quite some noise while you use it.
 It’s nothing like it’s going to break or something, though.
 In fact, I think the construction seems to be pretty solid.
 Anyway, for a fully-loaded air rowing machine, it is a bit on the small side.
 So, I wouldn’t recommend it if you have a quite big body.

 What Is a Rowing Machine?

 In a nutshell, a rowing machine is a fitness tool featuring a sliding seat designed to simulate rowing, as in rowing a canoe with an oar.
-Even though originally this machine is used to improve cardiovascular strength, it is later discovered that working out with a rowing machine activates the whole muscles in our body.
+Even though originally this machine is used to improve cardiovascular strength, it is later discovered that working out with a best rowing machine activates the whole muscles in our body.
 In other words, it’s similar to performing a full body workout with various tools and machines; burning more calories while doing only one power exercise, saving you both time and money.
 Most indoor rowers are equipped with an ergometer that calculates the amount of energy you’ve pushed into it.
 That way, you can figure out your progress during your program.

 Types of the Best Rowing Machine